AngryBaer/github-final-project/README.md

-# github-final-project
+# IBM CD0131EN github-final-project
-Git and GitHub Basics Module 3 - Final Project and Assessment
+edX Git and GitHub Basics Module 3 - Final Project and Assessment

 ## Description
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.